I write stories at the weekend. Just finished writing a trilogy of plays (full length, took two and a bit years, working on Saturday mainly).

 If you’re not convinced by a character or persona then write scenes, steps that don’t need to appear in the creative piece or in the campaign.

 You want to know your characters / persona so well they write their plot or their own content.

 Story and Pitch

 Sometimes I’ll write up a synopsis and from that derive a pitch.
 You know the sort of thing ‘ ‘Like The Irishman meets Little Women.’

 Not the First Draft

-Then when you start to write a play or tv show or prose you are on the third draft and you HAVE A PLAN!
+Then when you start to write a story, a play or tv show or prose you are on the third draft and you HAVE A PLAN!

 (It doesn’t always go to plan)

-I would go on about colour coding (something Solzhenitsyn was keen on), how to be your own creative medicine, what to when stuck and transmedia stories but I’ll leave it there in the hope you get some ideas of how to be more creative.
+I would go on about colour coding (something Solzhenitsyn was keen on), how to be your own creative medicine, what to when stuck and transmedia stories but I’ll leave it there in the hope you get some ideas of how to be more creative and write a story.

 You can see me chatting further on creativity, sitcoms and stuff on a YouTube show ‘Creative Herts’ here: